benjaminhuanghuang/angular-study/Angualr Reactive coding/README.md

 Programming paradigm that works with asynchronous data streams

+Data stream is a sequence of ongoing events ordered in time

 Data streams can be created from many things
 - Ul Events
 - Http Requests